MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 ## Step 7 - Unassign any existing SSO app extension profiles

-After you confirm that your settings catalog policy is working, then we recommend you unassign any existing [SSO app extension](use-enterprise-sso-plug-in-macos-with-intune.md) profiles created using the Intune Device Features template.
+After you confirm that your settings catalog policy is working, unassign any existing [SSO app extension](use-enterprise-sso-plug-in-macos-with-intune.md) profiles created using the Intune Device Features template.

 If you keep both policies, conflicts can occur.
-When testing is complete, unassign any previous SSO app extension profiles created using the Device Features template.

 ## More Platform SSO settings you can configure

 When you create the settings catalog profile in [Step 2 - Create the Platform SSO policy in Intune](#step-2---create-the-platform-sso-policy-in-intune), there are more optional settings that you can configure.

 The following settings let you customize the end-user experience and give more granular control on user privileges.
+Any undocumented Platform SSO settings aren't supported.

 | Platform SSO settings | Possible values  | Usage |
 | --- | --- | --- |